R0NAM1/zemond/README.md

 - RTSP-SIMPLE-SERVER for rebroadcasting the camera's RTSP stream to save bandwidth in LAN. (https://github.com/aler9/rtsp-simple-server)
 - Docker, for process seperation.
 - SupervisorD, for process management.
-- FFMPEG, For Recording to Disk.
+- FFMPEG, For Recording to Disk and streaming Two Way Audio to the camera.
 - Python and Flask for the Webserver.

 Zemond runs with a Flask server, and Docker Containers for the active running code.
 The python takes care of the Webserver and other tasks needed, while Docker isolates the individual camera processes, in each Container runs the following processes: